 Construction works here began in November 1940 under the pretext of building chemical plants “Askania”.

-About 200 objects, created on the area of 250 ha, consistetof anti-aircraft shelters, objects with a lighter construction of concrete and bricks, and wooden barracks.
+About 200 objects were created on the area of 250 ha, consisting of anti-aircraft shelters, objects with a lighter construction of concrete and bricks, and wooden barracks.

 The headquarters had two landing paddocks and a railway station.

 There is a small entry fee to access, but it’s worth it.
 If you wish, you can also hire a private guide or join one of many walking tours.

 If you are in Warsaw, there is a brilliant private tour you can book.
 Get a quote below: